luclucky/HabitatConnectivity_Colonization/README.md

 - [Python 2.7.12](https://www.python.org/downloads/release/python-2712/)

 All results produced by the **PYTHON CODE** (see C.) will be stored in a [PostgreSQL](https://www.postgresql.org/) database extended by [PostGIS](https://postgis.net/).
 The set-up of landscape scenarios, habitat networks and the simulation is implemented in **PYTHON** using the PostgreSQL database adapter [Psycopg](http://initd.org/psycopg/docs/index.html).\
-To run the code, beside PostGIS following **PYTHON LIBRARIES** are required:
+To run the code, beside PostGIS following **PYTHON LIBRARIES** are further required:

 - [gdal 2.2.1](https://pypi.org/project/pygdal/)
 - [multiprocessing 0.70a1](https://pypi.org/project/multiprocess/)